razat249/react-native-gmaps/README.md

 ### Example Map

-Your build your map with the following properties; they are all optional (it will default to simply zooming in on london without any props) apart from you must define a style with 'height' and 'width'.
+You build your map with the following properties; they are all optional (it will default to simply zooming in on london without any props) apart from you must define a style with 'height' and 'width'.

 ``` js
 let RNGMap = require('react-native-gmaps');